-- In collaboration with 4-H, we delivered three presentations to participants on pheasant husbandry, pheasant habitat needs and general pheasant biology. - We provided all participants with pamphlets, feedback and an updated manual on pheasant husbandry. - 4-H Magazine highlighted the project in one of its editions.
+- In collaboration with 4-H, we delivered presentations to participants on pheasant husbandry, pheasant habitat needs, and general pheasant biology. - We provided all participants with pamphlets, feedback, and an updated manual on pheasant husbandry. - 4-H Magazine highlighted the project in one of its editions. - Key sponsers acknowledged on facebook and other social media outlets. - Project was highlighted in several newspaper articles.